The Heart Within: Critical reception

 The Monthly Film Bulletin wrote "With some good camerawork, a London docks setting, and cautious but not unenterprising use of its West Indian characters, this film has a more convincing air than most thrillers of its type.
 Unfortunately, the effect is somewhat handicapped by an over-melodramatic and stereotyped climax and by some indifferent playing.
 Earl Cameron and David Hemmings play agreeably, though, as the West Indian and the cockney boy who befriends him.
 Background music is effectively provided by a West Indian steel band."
-TV Guide wrote "Well-acted presentation of a man accused of murder because of the color of his skin...Intriguing effort given power mainly through the handling of the theme of prejudice."